 Bachelor of Science

-The Bachelor of Science program in exercise physiology is a preparatory program for graduate or professional school in areas such as exercise physiology, physical therapy, or medicine.
-The undergraduate program includes courses in science, anatomy, physiology, nutrition, first aid emergency care, and business, and hands-on laboratories in exercise physiology, and exercise instruction.
-Students will also complete a 134 hr. clinical internship or research in their senior year.
-Select senior students can also take a hands on cadaveric dissection gross anatomy laboratory to further enhance their ability to compete for admission to Physician Assistant, Physical Therapy, Medicine or other Rehabilitative Science graduate programs.
+The Bachelor of Science program in Exercise Physiology meets the knowledge, skill and aptitude (KSA) requirements for students to be eligible to take the American College of Sports Medicine Health and Fitness National Examination and the National Strength and Conditioning Association Certified Strength and Conditioning Specialist Examination.
+This degree is also an excellent preparatory program for graduate or professional school.
+Graduates continue their education in medicine, optometry, chiropractic, athletic training, physician assistant, exercise physiology, physical therapy, dentistry, pharmacy, occupational therapy and other programs.
+The undergraduate program includes courses in science, anatomy, physiology, nutrition, and hands-on laboratories in exercise physiology, and exercise instruction.
+Students will also complete a 134 hour clinical internship or research in their senior year.
+Select senior students can also take a hands on cadaveric dissection gross anatomy laboratory to further enhance their ability to compete for admission to Athletic Training, Physician Assistant, Physical Therapy, Medicine or other Rehabilitative Science graduate programs.

 Master of Science

 The Master of Science program in exercise physiology prepares students for careers in graduate school, medicine, adult fitness, hospital or corporate-based wellness programs, or cardiac rehabilitation.
 The program offers a two tracks.
 The clinical track emphases training for treating persons with cardiovascular and metabolic diseases.
 The thesis track emphasizes advanced research training leading to research publications, and presentations for the student that has the goal of continuing to a Ph.D. (doctorate) program or industry (e.g. pharmaceutical industries).